oopsmails/general-info/Angular/angular-updating.md

 "postinstall": "echo this is example for windows && (cd api && npm install); (cd web && npm install); (cd shared && npm install)",

+#### Could not resolve dependency: npm ERR! peer @angular/compiler@"11.2.8"

+In addition to using the npm install --save --legacy-peer-deps command line option, this can also be set more permanently as a config option: `npm config set legacy-peer-deps true`.

+If above approach does not work try removing the node_modules folder and package-lock.json file and run command npm install.

+e.g,

+npm install @ngrx/store @ngrx/effects @ngrx/entity @ngrx/store-devtools --save --legacy-peer-deps

+#### Data path "" must NOT have additional properties(es5BrowserSupport).

+es5BrowserSupport add additional polyfill

+Solution 1

+For option es5BrowserSupport your @angular/cli required minimum version 7.3 and @angular-devkit/build-angular required minimum version 0.13 .

+Check your @angular/cli version. if is less than 7.3 then run following command

+ng update @angular/cli

+Check your @angular-devkit/build-angular version. if is less than 0.13 then run following command

+ng update @angular-devkit/build-angular

+Solution 2

+Also you can edit angular.json file and find "es5BrowserSupport": true and comment it.
+It will also work without updating dependency